-- In the inWebo Administration interface, navigate to Secure Sites and click Download a new certificate for the API.
+- 1. In the inWebo Administration interface, navigate to Secure Sites and click Download a new certificate for the API.
 Configure the parameters (Authentication: Yes, Provisioning: No) and click Download. - 2.
 Decrypt the downloaded X.509 certificate with the following command: openss1 rsa -in <certificate-file-name>.crt.
 Enter the required passphrase.
 The decrypted part of the certificate is displayed on the console screen. - 3.
-Copy the decrypted part from ----BEGIN RSA PRIVATE KEY---- to ----END RSA PRIVATE KEY----, open the <certificate-file-name>.crt and replace the encrypted part with the copied decrypted part from ----BEGIN ENCRYPTED PRIVATE KEY----- to ----END ENCRYPTED PRIVATE KEY----. - Depending on the factor you use to authenticate your users, your users might need Internet access on their cellphones. - SPS supports AA plugins in the MSSQL, RDP, SSH, and Telnet protocols. - In RDP, using an AA plugin together with Network Level Authentication in a Connection Policy has the same limitations as using Network Level Authentication without domain membership.
+Copy the decrypted part from ----BEGIN RSA PRIVATE KEY---- to ----END RSA PRIVATE KEY----, open the <certificate-file-name>.crt and replace the encrypted part with the copied decrypted part from ----BEGIN ENCRYPTED PRIVATE KEY---- to ----END ENCRYPTED PRIVATE KEY----. - Depending on the factor you use to authenticate your users, your users might need Internet access on their cellphones. - TLS version 1.3 is not supported when using the inWebo, Okta or One Identity Starling 2FA plugins.
+To ensure that TLS 1.2 is used by SPS during negotiation, specify the minimum and maximum TLS version as follows: - For the minimum TLS version, select TLS version 1.2. - For the maximum TLS version, select TLS version 1.3.